Rickie Lee Jones: Experimentation and change: 1990–2001

 Jones' first solo shows in 1994 paved the way for her acoustic album Naked Songs, released in September 1995 through a one-off deal with Reprise Records.
 The album, which reached No. 121 on the Billboard 200, featured acoustic re-workings of Jones classics and album material, but no new songs.
+The same year, Jones produced Leo Kottke's Peculiaroso album.

 Emphasizing her experimentation and change, Jones embraced electronic music for Ghostyhead, released on Reprise Records in June 1997.
 The album, a collaboration with Rick Boston (both are credited with production and with twenty-one instruments in common), found Jones employing beats, loops, and electronic rhythms, and also showcased Jones' connection with the trip hop movement of the mid-to-late 1990s.
 Despite critical acclaim, it did not meet with commercial success, peaking at No. 159 on the Billboard 200.

 Jones' second album of cover versions, It's Like This, was released on the independent record label Artemis Records in September 2000.
 The album included cover versions of material by artists including The Beatles, Steely Dan, Marvin Gaye, and the Gershwin brothers.
 It made it onto three Billboard charts – No.148 on the Billboard 200, No. 10 on Top Internet Albums, and No. 42 on Top Independent Albums.
 The album also secured Jones another Grammy Award nomination for Best Traditional Pop Vocal Album.
 Her cover art design (shared with a staff artist but never credited to Jones) won numerous awards and is in the book Best Album Covers.

 In November 2001, Artemis issued a release of archival material titled Live at Red Rocks with cover art by a young fan who had recently died in a swimming accident.
 Her parents brought her drawing of flying horses to one of Jones' shows in Oregon, and Jones used it for this live release.